 Applejack pulled her hat down low, trying to avoid looking at Twilight’s expression.
 Finally it was too much.
 She collapsed into a fit of laughter, rolling in the lush grass.
 “Well—hah, hah!
 I reckon—hah—you sure did show us all—hee-hee—who throws ’em best in these parts!”

 “Applejack!
 Hey, Applejack!”
 Apple Bloom’s sweet voice echoed down at them as she burst out of a nearby barn.
 “Big Mac says to remind you that Mrs. Cake is comin’ to pick up them apples today for the celebration!”
 The two friends could hear Apple Bloom's large bow flapping back and forth as she ran to meet them, but the little filly pulled up short when she saw Twilight’s frown.

 “Uh, what’s goin’ on, sis?”
 Apple Bloom asked, watching Applejack struggle back to her feet.

+Apple Bloom cocked her head to the side and raised an eyebrow.
 “Applejack, Big Mac still wins every game you play!”
-Apple Bloom interjected.

 “Hey!
 Who asked you?”
-Applejack said, scooping up Apple Bloom and rubbing her hoof playfully into her little sister’s head.
+Applejack scooped up Apple Bloom and rubbing her hoof playfully into her little sister’s head.